Child Custody Legalities In Turkey

 In every legal issue where custody rights are discussed, the first thing to consider is that custody rights are for the child, not for the parents.
 Accordingly, it is expected that the best interests of the child would prevail in exercising the right of custody.
 In matters related to the child, such as custody rights, the primary principle is the best interest of the child.

 The primary aspect of custody in terms of the child’s personal existence is the parent’s right to sovereignty over the child.
 As stated in Article 335 of the Turkish Civil Code, custody belongs to the parents and cannot be taken away from them unless there is a legal reason.
-In addition, provided that the interests of the child are taken into consideration, the parents; have the right to determine the child’s education and name him/her.
+In addition, provided that the interests of the child are taken into consideration, the parents; have the right to determine the child’s education and name the child.
 Again, the child’s place of residence is the parents’ house and s/he cannot leave the house without their permission and cannot be taken away from them without a legal reason.
 This issue is also stated in Article 21 of the Turkish Civil Code, which regulates the child’s place of residence.

-According to Article 352 of the mentioned code, the scope of the right of custody regarding the child’s assets is related to the protection, use and especially management of these assets.
+According to Article 352 of the mentioned code, the scope of the right of custody regarding the child’s assets is related to the protection, use, and especially management of these assets.
 As a rule, parents are not obliged to provide accountability and assurance regarding the management of the child’s assets.

 Who Has The Right of Custody?